The elements of intentional infliction of emotional distress cases

 In establishing the merits of this kind of situation, it is a good idea to review the relevant tort.
 The tort of intentional infliction of emotional distress necessarily includes these elements (read the WEX definition here courtesy: Cornell Law’s Legal Information Institute)

-- defendant’s acts must be intentional and reckless
+- the defendant’s acts must be intentional and reckless

 - the defendant’s conduct must be extreme and outrageous (according to relevant, appropriate, and reasonable community standards)